-The Luton home is exempt for the first eight years whilst he was living in it and for the last three years because, even though he had another home which was his main residence during this time, the last three years is always exempt provided the home in question qualified as the main residence at some point.
+The Luton home is exempt for the first eight years whilst he was living in it and for the last 18 months because, even though he had another home which was his main residence during this time, the last 18 months is always exempt provided the home in question qualified as the main residence at some point.

-11/13 of the gain on the Luton home will be exempt from capital gains tax.
+9.5/13 of the gain on the Luton home will be exempt from capital gains tax.
 Upon the eventual sale of the flat the whole of that gain will also be exempt.